-- Under Unix-like systems – in the path /usr/lib/check_mk_agent/plugins/[configured interval]/ (From version 1.6.0 a script of the same name is also stored under /usr/bin, so that cmk-update-agent is also available as a command.)
+- Under Unix-like systems – in the path /usr/lib/check_mk_agent/plugins/[configured interval]/ (Since version 1.6.0 a script of the same name is also stored under /usr/bin, so that cmk-update-agent is also available as a command.)

-- Under Windows – up to and including version 1.5.0 in the agent’s installation file path – usually under C:\Program Files (x86)\check_mk\plugins\.
-As of version 1.6.0, the agent updater’s executable code is located at C:\ProgramData\Checkmk\Agent\plugins\.
+- Under Windows – before version 1.6.0 in the agent’s installation file path – usually under C:\Program Files (x86)\check_mk\plugins\.
+Since version 1.6.0, the agent updater’s executable code is located at C:\ProgramData\Checkmk\Agent\plugins\.